 ASBR - Autonomous System Boundary Router

-Throughout the document, the term CE denotes to both the Customer Edge devices, if specific reference has to be made for a particular device then it will be referenced as CE1.
-This applies to PE, RR and ASBR as well.
+Throughout the document, the term CE denotes both the Customer Edge devices.
+If a specific reference has to be made for a particular device then it will be referenced as CE1.
+This applies to PE, RR, and ASBR as well.

-Two ISPs are being referenced with AS (Autonomous System) 65000 and AS 65001.
+Two ISPs are referenced with Autonomous System (AS) 65000 and AS 65001.
 ISP with AS 65000 is on the left side of the topology and is referenced as ISP A and ISP with AS 65001 is on the right side of the topology and is referenced as ISP B.

-OSPF is used as the IGP for the ISP core.
-On both the ISPs on all the physical links LDP + IGP is deployed.
-LDP + IGP is not configured on the Inter-As link between ASBR1 and ASBR2.
+Open Shortest Path First (OSPF) is used as the Interior Gateway Protocol (IGP) for the ISP core.
+On both the ISPs on all the physical links Label Distribution Protocol (LDP) + IGP is deployed.
+LDP + IGP is not configured on the Inter-AS link between ASBR1 and ASBR2.

-Redistribution of EIGRP under vrf A into BGP and vice versa is performed on PE.
+Redistribution of EIGRP under VRF A into Border Gateway Protocol (BGP) and vice versa is performed on PE.

 These redistributed routes are advertised as VPNv4 routes to the route reflector (RR).

-When the eBGP VPNv4 peering comes up on the ASBR1 (IOS) with the IOS-XR device, automatically the "mpls bgp forwarding" is configured on the Inter-As link.
-Exchange of the labels with ASBR2, is accomplished not via ldp but via BGP.
-IOS also automatically adds static /32 route to ASBR2's interface so that mpls label is bound to a /32 route and label switching is properly done.
+When the eBGP labeled unicast peering comes up on the ASBR1 (Cisco IOS) with the Cisco IOS-XR device, automatically "MPLS BGP forwarding" is configured on the Inter-AS link.
+Exchange of the labels with ASBR2 is accomplished, not via LDP but via BGP.
+Cisco IOS also automatically adds a connected /32 route to ASBR2's interface so that MPLS label is bound to a /32 route and label switching is properly done.

-For IOS-XR over Inter-As link there is a different logic as compared to that of IOS.
-It is required to configure a static /32 route to ASBR1's interface, so that mpls label is bound for a /32 prefix.
-If this is not done then control plane will come up but the traffic will not be forwarded.
+For Cisco IOS-XR over Inter-AS link, there is a different logic as compared to that of Cisco IOS.
+It is required to configure a static /32 route to ASBR1's interface, so that MPLS label is bound for a /32 prefix.
+If this is not done then the control plane will come up, but the traffic will not be forwarded.

-The output of ping from CE1 to CE2 using the loopback1 interface as the source is shown below.
+The output of ping from CE1 to CE2 with the loopback1 interface as the source is:

 R1#ping 192.168.255.8 source lo1 Type escape sequence to abort.
 Sending 5, 100-byte ICMP Echos to 192.168.255.8, timeout is 2 seconds: Packet sent with a source address of 192.168.255.1 !!!!!
 Success rate is 100 percent (5/5), round-trip min/avg/max = 104/300/420 ms

-The output of ping from CE2 to CE1 using the loopback1 interface as the source is shown below.
+The output of ping from CE2 to CE1 with the loopback1 interface as the source is: